AymanYouss/um6p-cs-introdb-project2-choukri/README.md

 - Entry forms adapt to the status of each transaction, minimizing data entry errors and ensuring that users only provide necessary information.

-### Notifications and Alerts

-- Users receive notifications and alerts for important updates or pending actions, improving communication and responsiveness.

 ## Getting Started